crf8472/libarcstk/README.md

 Libarcstk provides:

 - An API for working with AccurateRip checksums and ids
-- Conservative OO API (intended to be usable from other languages)
 - Builds on Linux (and presumably/untested on *BSD)
 - Reasonably fast